NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Stomp turns back turned around
   - Needles lift
   - Touch-of-death combo no longer possible
+- RA
+  - Does not have to complete a run animation loop first
+  - Projectiles appear one frame later
 - GRKnJ changed to be a mid from a high
 - Flip has five additional frames of recovery